 STEP 7: Breakfast

 Okay, so you’ve done quite a bit in those 2 hours (likely done more already than most people get done in their entire day), and you’re feeling a bit peckish.

-(PS if you’re vegetarian, you can substitute this with fresh whole milk – none of that skim / fat free crap)
+(PS if you’re a vegetarian, you can substitute this with fresh whole milk – none of that skim/fat-free crap)

-The advantage of a high calorie breakfast is that it’ll keep you full for the next “on” block, and since we’re largely avoided high carb foods (such as cereal, parathas, donuts and pastries) – we won’t have the post lunch slump that plagues corporate
+The advantage of a high-calorie breakfast is that it’ll keep you full for the next “on” block, and since we’ve largely avoided high sugar foods (such as cereal, donuts, and pastries) – we won’t have the post-lunch slump that plagues corporate

 slaves employees around the world.

 You can listen to some music around this time, and respond to any urgent phone calls you may have received.